 March 2020Membership milestoneMTC officially surpasses 300 member schools.

 Who Joins the MTC

 Our schools are reimagining what students learn in high school, and how they best learn it.
 They embrace real-world, collaborative, project-based learning, and prioritize 21st Century skills, SEL, and meta-cognitive skills.
-Member school leaders appreciate that traditional transcripts are poorly aligned to the learning models of the future, and that Mastery Learning empowers learners in–and out of–the classroom.
-Rethinking traditional grading is a powerful counter to student burnout; it is also a key tool for equity and serving students from marginalized communities.
-These schools join so that their learners have tools to tell their stories.
+Member school leaders appreciate that traditional transcripts are poorly aligned to learning models of the future, and that Mastery Learning empowers learners in–and out of–the classroom to tell their own stories.

 Teachers, parents, and thought leaders can now join the mastery learning conversation as well.
 If your school or district is not yet ready for full membership, or you just personally want to learn more, Individual Membership is for you.
 Individual members get access to MTC professional learning opportunities, and also help fund financially strained member schools through the MTC Scholarship Fund.